HengYiLee/Digital-Portfolio/Functionality.md

 The popularity or percentage of students scheduled in a class should be displayed so that students can quickly choose the more popular courses.

+Fetches data from other student's reservation of courses, and displays that on a bar scale that identifies the popularity of that course.

 ### Design
+Displays the bar scale onto a sub-menu that appears when user hovers cursor over the course.

 ### QA